James Bradley Orman: Life and career

 A shooting war was triggered when one of the strikers, believed to have been unarmed, had been shot through the throat by a deputized mine guard.
 In spite of intense pressure from others, Lieutenant Governor David C. Coates helped to persuade Governor Orman not to send the Colorado National Guard.
 Coates volunteered to mediate, and he was dispatched by the governor to be part of a commission sent to Telluride to investigate the issues that caused the walkout.
 Vincent St. John and mine operator Arthur L. Collins finally met across the table, and the commission was able to effect a settlement between the miners and the company, resulting in more than a year of labor peace in San Miguel County's silver mines.

 Orman served one two-year term, as most Colorado governors did at that time.
 After his term as governor he moved back to Pueblo and retired from politics, but was active in business.
 Following his death, he was buried in Pueblo.

 In 1901, in response to thousands of requests, Orman commuted the sentence of Edward O'Kelley, who had killed Robert Ford, the man who murdered outlaw Jesse James.

 Orman was married to Nellie Martin from 1876 until her death in 1918.
 They had two children, Frederick and Edna.

+He left office on 13 January 1903 and returned to his various businesses, serving as Receiver of the United States Land Office.
+He died on 21 July 1919 and is buried in Pueblo.